Updated: Aug 19

 Recommendation: Registrable offences should include:

-- sexual offences committed by a sex offender against someone other than a child
+sexual offences committed by a sex offender against someone other than a child; and

 All registrable offences should be specifically enumerated in a schedule to the Act.